NFIBrokerage/spear/guides/streams.md

 This call

-- reads an EventStore stream
+- reads an EventStoreDB stream
 - over an HTTP2 stream
 - which is typed as a gRPC stream response
 - and is collected into an Elixir `Stream`